vishumalik13/rock_paper_scissor.game/README.md

-# rock_paper_scissor.game
+# ELECTRON-rock-paper-scissor
-rock paper scissor game using Html Css JavaScript and using ElectrojJS framework
+This is an Electron practice project of creating rock paper scissor.